fabiao/ggr/readme.txt

          New weapon added (flame).
          Some major and minor bugs fixed.

-   0.38: Added instructions to port Ghouls'n Ghosts Remix to MacOS (Tanks to Jérôme Rabas).
+   0.38: Added instructions to port Ghouls'n Ghosts Remix to MacOS (Tanks to JÃ©rÃ´me Rabas).
          Magic power gauge added and magic weapon started.
          Some minor bugs fixed.